-Mr. Krieger's major publications include: Editing Urban Design, 2009; Co-editing two volumes of Harvard Design Magazine, (focusing on the evolution of urban design as a discipline), 2005-06; Remaking the Urban Waterfront, 2004; Mapping Boston, 1999; Towns and Town Planning Principles, 1994; A Design Primer for Towns and Cities, 1990; and Past Futures: Two Centuries of Imagining Boston, 1988.
+Mr. Krieger's major publications include: editing Urban Design, 2009; co-editing two volumes of Harvard Design Magazine (focusing on the evolution of urban design as a discipline), 2005–2006; Remaking the Urban Waterfront, 2004; Mapping Boston, 1999; Towns and Town Planning Principles, 1994; A Design Primer for Towns and Cities, 1990; and Past Futures: Two Centuries of Imagining Boston, 1988.
 He has authored numerous essays on American urbanization for various publications.
 He lectures frequently at conferences and universities around the world.

-Mr. Krieger is a frequent advisor to mayors and their planning staffs, and serves on a number of boards and commissions.
-Among these: Director of the NEA's Mayor's Institute in City Design, 1994–1999; Founder and co-director of the Large City Planners Institute, 1999-pr.; Boston Civic Design Commission, 1989-1987; Providence Capital Center Commission, 1990–1998; Vice President of the New England Holocaust Memorial 1989–2000; National Design Peer, General Services Administration, 2002-pr.; Historic Boston Incorporated, 2004-pr.; Joseph Riley Institute, Charleston, 2000-pr.; Chair of the Advisory Board at the Leventhal Map Center at the Boston Public Library.
-In 2012, He was appointed to the U.S. Committee of Fine Arts by President Obama.
+Mr. Krieger is a frequent advisor to mayors and their planning staffs and serves on a number of boards and commissions.
+Among these: director of the NEA's Mayor's Institute in City Design, 1994–1999; founder and co-director of the Large City Planners Institute, 1999–present; Boston Civic Design Commission, 1987–1989; Providence Capital Center Commission, 1990–1998; vice president of the New England Holocaust Memorial 1989–2000; national design peer, General Services Administration, 2002–present; Historic Boston Incorporated, 2004–present; Joseph Riley Institute, Charleston, 2000–present; and chair of the Advisory Board at the Leventhal Map Center at the Boston Public Library.
+In 2012, he was appointed to the US Committee of Fine Arts by President Obama.

-Mr. Krieger received a Bachelor of Architecture degree from Cornell University and a Master of City Planning in Urban Design degree from Harvard.
+Mr. Krieger received a Bachelor of Architecture from Cornell University and a Master of City Planning in Urban Design from Harvard.